Renfroe hits 3 homers, Padres rally to stun Rox 16-12 in 12

 Rockies starter Jeff Hoffman allowed three hits and one run — a solo homer by Renfroe in the second.

 Cal Quantrill, the son of longtime major league pitcher Paul Quantrill, allowed four runs over five innings.
-Quantrill’s start was the major league-leading 29th by a Padres rookie.

 SPEEDY DESMOND